davidvg/google_api/README.md

-# Google API
+## Google API

-Basic Python implementation for some of the Google APIs, based on the code from the Gmail API documentation.
+Very basic Python implementation for some of the Google APIs, based on the code from the Gmail API documentation.

+Functionality is added basically as I need it for other projects.

 Requires a 'secret file' to allow authentication, as described in the [documentation](https://developers.google.com/gmail/api/quickstart/python).
 Also, credentials need to be created as stated in the documentation.
 These credentials have to be copied inside the ~/.credentials directory in every machine running the code.

-## Note on Python3:
+### Note on Python3:
 I had some trouble installing the necessary packages in Python3.
 For me, it was necessary to take these steps:

 1. In Python3, install the API using `pip3`: